Opinion

 • Another idea is to work with the School District of Philadelphia to integrate additional curriculum in the elementary, middle and high schools in Temple’s neighborhood with a special focus on financial literacy, technology, and entrepreneurship.
 And at the high school level they could adopt a model in which students spend four days a week in class and one day working (similar to Drexel’s famous co-op program or the Cristo Rey High School model).
 As Fry well knows from his experiences at Penn and Drexel, strong public schools can galvanize a neighborhood.

-The good news is, Fry should have help in tackling all these challenges, including at the highest levels of state government.
+The good news is, in addition to the foundation that’s already been laid by community members in North Philadelphia, Fry should be helpful in bringing in more resources, including from the highest levels of state government.
 I know for a fact that Josh Shapiro is a huge admirer of Fry’s, and since Temple is a state-affiliated institution, the commonwealth should be an active partner in helping Temple move forward.
-(For instance, state government could foot the bill — probably around $15 million per year — for that special services district.)

 Leading Temple will be the biggest challenge of John Fry’s career — but also, potentially, the most rewarding.
 Penn is our marquee institution, known around the world.
 Drexel, particularly under Fry’s leadership, has become a nationally renowned university.
 But it’s Temple, with its largely working-class student body, that really represents Philadelphia’s heart.
 Its many graduates power our economy and local government, and their work is vital.
 In my real estate business, I’ve always made it a point to hire Temple grads, who bring a dedication and work ethic that’s second to none.